 Philadelphia Criminal Defense Lawyers for Drug Delivery Resulting in Death Charges

 If you are facing Drug Delivery Resulting in Death charges, our Philadelphia criminal defense lawyers can help.
 We have successfully defended thousands of clients in serious cases throughout jurisdictions in Pennsylvania and New Jersey.
 We offer a free criminal defense strategy session to each potential client.
-If you are facing charges or believe you may be under investigation, call 267-225-2545 to speak with an experienced and understanding criminal defense attorney today.
+If you are facing charges or believe you may be under investigation for a drug-related homicide, call 267-225-2545 to speak with an experienced and understanding criminal defense attorney today.
+We will walk you through some of the potential defenses to this serious charge and explain how we can help you with your case.

 Drug Delivery Resulting in Death is a relatively new charge in Pennsylvania.
-It is a form of homicide and generally involves providing or selling illegal drugs to someone who uses those drugs and dies as a result.
+Although the statute has existed in some form for years, it was amended by the legislature in 2006 to make it easier for prosecutors to obtain convictions.
+It is a form of homicide which is very similar to third-degree Murder.
+It generally involves providing or selling illegal drugs to someone who uses those drugs and dies as a result.
 As amended in 2006, it is an extremely broad statute which can be used to punish drug dealers and drug users alike.
-This is because the statute may be used to bring charges against a drug user who shares his or her illegal drugs with a friend.
+The statute is overly broad because prosecutors may use it to bring charges against a drug user who shares his or her illegal drugs with a friend if the friend then overdoses and dies.
+Although the statute with designed with the idea of targeting real drug dealers, prosecutors are increasingly abusing it to target drug users.
 Thus, there is no requirement that the charges be brought only against a real drug dealer or in the context of a typical buyer/seller relationship.

 Under state law, the offense of drug delivery resulting in death is defined as follows.